GroovyWizard/HTML-PHP-MYSQL-Form-/README.md

 Description:
 1- New DAO with a basic function to connect to the database and fetch data, nothing too fancy.
-2- Some SQL scripts which can be used to simulate the same environment.
+2- Some SQL scripts that you can use to simulate the same environment.

+- 03/06/2021

+Title: New backend functions

+Description:
+1- New function to check if the submited email was already used.